 Separating the two

 Sometimes you’ll come across people who presumably want to be helpful but just come across as obnoxious when they tell you that to manage your serious mental illness, you just need to eat more rutabagas.
 And okay, maybe rutabaga isn’t the exact suggestion they’re making, but I just like the sound of it.
 The actual point I’m trying to get at is that when people suggest wellness strategies as treatments for illness, it comes across as ignorant and minimizing the severity of the illness, which really isn’t helpful for anybody.

 Now, is it healthy to eat rutabagas?
 Presumably.
 Does eating rutabagas mean you can quit therapy or meds?
 Absolutely not.
 It’s all a matter of keeping in perspective what role each thing is supposed to play.

 Similarly, illness treatment strategies on their own most likely aren’t going to be enough to obtain optimal health and wellbeing.
 You’ll probably want to include some self-care, maybe go to yoga class, and even a few rutabagas.

 Finding a balance between the two will depend on what the illness is up to.
 The sicker you are, the more important it is to focus on treatment strategies.
 When the illness is under control and treatment is mostly a matter of maintenance, it’s a good time to work on incorporating more wellness promotion strategies.

 So, illness treatment and wellness promotion are both good things, but they do different things.
 Maybe what we need to do is to start carrying around rutabagas to throw at the next person who suggests going for walks will get rid of your mental illness (okay, maybe that’s just me).
-I had to look up what rutabagas look like, but I think I could easily carry around a few of these in my purse.
+I had to look up what rutabagas look like, but I think I could easily carry a few around in my purse.